Our-Destiny/Destiny-The-Birth/README.md

 # The Birth Of Destiny

-`This repository contains the initial steps taken and [The First 10 Lines of Code Created] by the founders Hariprasad and Ribin Baby as a part of learning to create a basic rule-based skeleton for Destiny.`
+`This repository contains the initial steps taken and [The First 10 Lines of Code Created] by the founders M.S Hariprasad and Ribin Baby as a part of learning to create a basic rule-based skeleton for Destiny.`

 ---